How to Transfer Music from iTunes to Android

 • For basic music transfers; say you want to transfer a specific song from iTunes to Android, or batch transfer all iTunes music to your Android, you can quickly use Windows File Explorer.

 • If you're in a position where you are running out of space on your Android, you may want to consider moving your music library to the cloud.
-In this case, you can upload your music to a service like Google Play Music.
+In this case, you can upload your music to a service like YouTube Music.
 There are different levels of subscription here, so check out the different plans to see what suits your needs.